 During an IVF procedure, sperm fertilises the eggs in a laboratory.
 'In vitro’ means ‘in glass’, as fertilisation happens in a glass/ plastic dish, rather than in the fallopian tubes.

 The female eggs are taken from the body and are fertilised with sperm in the laboratory.
 The resulting embryo(s) are then placed back into the woman’s body for conception.

 The active phase of an IVF treatment takes place in the first two weeks of a cycle and involves a number of steps.
 Here we explain what happens in a typical IVF cycle:

 Step 1: Medication

-You’ll start your IVF treatment (cycle) with some medication to stimulate hormones, including injections of Follicle Stimulating Hormone (FSH).
+You will start your IVF treatment cycle with some medication to stimulate hormones, including injections of Follicle Stimulating Hormone (FSH).
 This helps your ovaries produce more eggs than usual.